-Therefore, the Commission imposes Special Condition #4 which requires the applicant to incorporate construction related Beast Management Practices (BMPs) prior to or concurrent with any development.
+Therefore, the Commission imposes Special Condition #4, which requires the applicant to incorporate construction-related Beast Management Practices (BMPs) prior to or concurrent with any development.
 Such requirements are discussed in more detail in the Water Quality section below.

-Therefore, by imposing Special Conditions #1, #2, #4, #7, and #9 which addresses development in a hazardous area, future protection devices, erosion control, the disposal of materials outside of the coastal zone, resiting development, and limiting revetment repair above Ballona Creek, the Commission finds that the project is consistent with Section 30253, 30235, and the access and recreation policies of the Coastal Act.
+Therefore, by imposing Special Conditions #1, #2, #4, and #7, which address development in a hazardous area, future protection devices, erosion control, the disposal of materials outside of the coastal zone, and limiting revetment repair above Ballona Creek, the Commission finds that the project is consistent with Section 30253, 30235, and the access and recreation policies of the Coastal Act.